maggiewhite/bayareawomenintech/README.md

 * Write/Speak/Code [SF & Bay Area](http://www.meetup.com/WriteSpeakCode-SFBay/)
 * [Airbnb Taking Flight](http://airbnb.io/events/taking-flight/)
  * Monthly tech talks at Airbnb
+ * Not women specific, geared towards "underrepresented groups in tech"
 * [Women Catalysts](http://www.womencatalysts.com/) - [SF](http://www.womencatalysts.com/events/#sfevents)
+ * Not tech-specific, events cost $0-15 and are hosted by a startup that provides job coaching for women
+ * They host a variety of events 3-4 times a month
 * [The Expat Woman](https://www.facebook.com/THEEXPATWOMAN/events)
  * For international women in the bay area
 * [Passion Projects](http://passion-projects.is/) - SF